-This guide highlights 10 Linux distributions and aims to shed light on who their targeted users are.
+This guide highlights 11 Linux distributions and aims to shed light on their targeted users.

 Debian is renowned for being a mother to popular Linux distributions such as Deepin, Ubuntu, and Mint which have provided solid performance, stability, and unparalleled user experience.
-The latest stable release is Debian 10.5, an update of Debian 10 colloquially known as Debian Buster.
+The latest stable release is Debian 12.4, an update of Debian 12 colloquially known as Debian Bookworm.

 Overall, Debian is used by millions of users owing to its package-rich repository and the stability it provides especially in production environments.

-By default, Ubuntu ships with GNOME desktop environment with every day out-of-the-box applications such as Firefox, LibreOffice, and image editing applications such as GIMP, music players, and video players such as Audacious and Rhythmbox.
+By default, Ubuntu ships with a GNOME desktop environment with everyday out-of-the-box applications such as Firefox, LibreOffice, and image editing applications such as GIMP, music players, and video players such as Audacious and Rhythmbox.

-The latest version is Ubuntu 20.04 LTS codenamed Focal Fossa.
-It provides numerous improvements and new features such as the new Yaru theme, new look and polished icons, great support for Snap packages, and the fractional scaling functionality that provides support for high-resolution displays.
+The latest version is Ubuntu 22.04 LTS codenamed Jammy Jellyfish which provides numerous improvements and new features such as new themes, new look and polished icons, great support for Snap packages, and the fractional scaling functionality that provides support for high-resolution displays.

 Ubuntu forms the basis of several other Linux distributions.
-Some of the distributions based on Ubuntu 20.04 include Lubuntu 20.04 LTS, Kubuntu 20.04, and Linux Mint 20.04 LTS (Ulyana).
+Some of the distributions based on Ubuntu 22.04 include Lubuntu 22.04 LTS, Kubuntu 22.04, and Linux Mint 21.